 - Diversify your portfolio.
 Buying units in just one ETF allows you to invest in many stocks and asset classes at once.
 By spreading your money across asset classes, you can minimise your level of risk.

 - Relatively inexpensive.
-Creating a diversified portfolio through stocks and other traditional investment options usually requires a significant amount of capital.
+Creating a diversified portfolio of stocks and other traditional investment options usually requires a significant amount of capital.
 But if you invest in ETFs, you can get started with as little as a few hundred euros at a time or less if you use a brokerage account that lets you invest in fractional shares.

 - Tax-effective investment.
-Because most ETFs attempt to track the performance of a specific index, there is usually a low turnover of investments when compared to actively managed funds.
+Because most ETFs in Irelland attempt to track the performance of a specific index, there is usually a low turnover of investments when compared to actively managed funds.
 This results in fewer capital gains tax liabilities for investors.

 - Easy exit.
 Unlike other types of investments that lock you into a contract for a fixed term, ETFs are open-ended.
 This means that as long as there’s sufficient liquidity available, you can buy and sell ETFs whenever you choose.
 For example, if you need fast access to your funds for an emergency or opportunity, you can quickly liquidate your ETF holding.